Running Quantum Computers in Discovery Mode: Introduction

 To make this more concrete, the first part of our proposal involves identifying what we call ``interest functions'', which will depend jointly on a certain number of initial states and the results of a certain number of final measurements, both bracketing the operation of a given unitary circuit.
 It is these functions that really incorporate the idea of what is ``interesting'', and we give two very different examples below.
 The second part of the proposal would involve using a classical learning agent to explore the space of circuits with the goal of finding at least a local maximum of the interest function.

 In bringing these components together, our primary aim is to leverage the computational power of quantum platforms to handle the quantum dynamics efficiently.
 At the same time, we can utilize significantly larger quantum platforms to generate substantial amounts of data, which can be analyzed in tandem with classical computers.
 This integrated approach — using classical learning algorithms alongside quantum platforms as summarized in \autoref{fig:toc} — aligns with the growing evidence that such algorithms will succeed in the long run, as demonstrated most notably by recent advancements in artificial intelligence \cite{sutton2019bitter, yousefi2024learning}.

-While we expect the general program to be attractive to all readers, it leads to two natural questions.
-First, what might interest functions look like?
-And second, will the ``interest landscapes'' be sufficiently well-behaved?
-This second point has proven a formidable challenge for other approaches utilizing variational circuits \cite{cerezo2021variation_review} such as variational quantum eigensolvers \cite{peruzzo2014variational} which suffer from the so called ``barren plateau'' problem \cite{mcclean2018barren, ortiz2021barren}, or quantum annealing algorithms \cite{Kadowaki1998Quantum,Albash2018Adiabatic} where the optimization landscape may look very glassy even in the presence of quantum fluctuations \cite{Santoro2002Theory,Altshuler2010Anderson,Bapst2013The}.
-Although our ``interest functions'' and their landscape are quite different in nature from the cost functions considered for variational (ground) state preparation, it is not clear at the outset that they are more amenable to searches for maxima.